-- In regard to the rates attributable to a rating unit during the transition period between two differential rating categories, a ratepayer may apply for a change in rating category at any time between the lodgement of a building consent application with the Council (on the condition that the principal prior use has ended) and the earlier of either: - a) The time at which the Council gives final approval of the completed works, or - b) The property is deemed (by the Council) to be available for its intended use.
+- In regard to the rates attributable to a rating unit during the transition period between two differential rating categories, a ratepayer may apply for a change in rating category at any time between the lodgement of a building consent application (associated with a change of use) with the Council (on the condition that the principal prior use has ended) and the earlier of either: - a) The time at which the Council gives final approval of the completed works. or - b) The property is deemed (by the Council) to be available for its intended use.